 Eventually turning my attention from the monochrome of the biro I delved into colour in the early eighties, mainly through the Caran d’Ache range of pencil crayons.
 Being more at home with an unyielding nib as opposed to a flexible brush I was able to introduce an entire spectrum of hues into my work.

 Other commissions have been undertaken in the form of both pen and ink and pencil.
 Pen and ink has its own inherent challenges as the decisions made during drawing are not so much what you depict as rather what you leave out.
-The pencil drawing reverts back to my first love when it comes to drawing though these examples are few.
+The pencil work reverts back to my first love when it comes to drawing, though strangely these examples are few.
 I immerse myself in texture with pencils and through the kind of fine-angle cross hatching I enjoy creating shape and depth in a subject.
-I begin with pen and ink illustrations from my story ‘Imtol and the Birds of Iron’ drawn in 1973 when I was sixteen years old.
+I begin the pen and ink section with illustrations from my story ‘Imtol and the Birds of Iron’ drawn in 1973 when I was sixteen years old.